zowe/docs-site/docs/appendix/server-component-manifest.md

   * **`static`**

     Array of objects.
 When the component is statically registered under the Discovery service, this tells Zowe where to find these static definitions.
 This information is for the Zowe runtime.
-When Zowe is started, the launch script will check this field and put the parse static definition file into the directory defined as `STATIC_DEF_CONFIG_DIR` in the Zowe instance.
+When Zowe is starting, the launch script will check this field and put the parse static definition file into the directory defined as `ZWE_STATIC_DEFINITIONS_DIR` in the Zowe instance.

     - **`file`**